metamath/lamp-guide/docs/index.md

 * [Avoids using discouraged syntax](https://github.com/expln/metamath-lamp/issues/108)

+(This is to be added in the tutorial on the Explorer:)

+Some of the assertion names have special colors.
+In particular, if the name is red, that means its use is discouraged.
+The use of theorems `idi` and `a1ii` are discouraged because they can't help solve a proof (they're only useful in special contexts), while `ax-3` is discouraged because in proofs we prefer to use the synonym `con4` instead (it's a preferred style choice).

 (This is to be added the "Settings" tab description:)

 There are several regular expression (regex) settings that impact